-Founded by IMPA in 2013 after two years of collaboration with some of the world's best CSR specialists and experienced procurement professionals, IMPA ACT has turned into the industry's preferred system for managing supply chain sustainability.
+Founded by IMPA in 2013 after two years of collaboration with some of the world's best CSR specialists and experienced procurement professionals, IMPA ACT is now the industry's preferred system for managing supply chain sustainability.

-Over the years, IMPA ACT has become a robust and standardised responsible supply chain management system which decreases bureaucracy both for suppliers, which will not have to spend time anymore adhering to countless codes of conduct, and for shipping companies, which will be able to benefit from other purchasers’ assessment of common suppliers.
+Over the years, IMPA ACT has become a robust and standardised responsible supply chain management system which decreases bureaucracy both for suppliers, who will not have to spend time anymore adhering to countless codes of conduct, and for shipping companies, who will be able to benefit from other purchasers’ assessment of common suppliers.

 From a handful of members and supporters in 2013, IMPA ACT now has over 100 members, partners and supporters who range from highly-experienced shipping companies to dedicated organisations and major suppliers in the shipping industry.
 These come from more than 20 countries and, together, operate across the whole world.